What is window film?

 Tinted window films, also called solar control films, can do the following:

-• Significantly reduce solar heat gain and temperature inside a building
+• Significantly reduce solar heat gain and temperature inside your home

 • Reduce air conditioning costs